cofoundry-cms/Cofoundry.Docs/src/Getting Started/Publishing & Deployment.md

 ### Data Protection

 You'll need to configure the ASP.NET Core data protection system to support multiple machines.
 This is not specific to Cofoundry so please refer to the [ASP.NET Core data protection documentation](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview) for more information.

+## Asset File Location

+By default Cofoundry will save assets into the "App_Data" folder inside your project.
+This is fine for local development, but when moving to a hosted environment you will usually want a more persistent location.
+See the [File Storage docs](/framework/data-access/file-storage) for more information on configuration options.